oobabooga/text-generation-webui/LLaMA-model.md

 python download-model.py oobabooga/llama-tokenizer
 ```

-Once downloaded, it will be automatically detected used whenever you try to load any LLaMA model.
+Once downloaded, it will be automatically detected and used whenever you try to load *any* LLaMA model.

 ### Option 2: convert the weights yourself